berkeley-scf/tutorial-dask-future/python-dask.md

 ```
 from dask.distributed import Client
 c = Client(address = os.getenv('SCHED') + ':8786')
+n = 100000000
+p = 4

 futures = [dask.delayed(calc_mean)(i, n) for i in range(p)]
-t0 = time.time()
 results = dask.compute(*futures)
-time.time() - t0
+c.close()
 ```

-I'm not seeing a clean way to close the cluster, so do it the hard way...
+I don't see that `c.close` shuts down the scheduler and worker processes, so do it the hard way...

 ```
 ps aux | grep dask-ssh | head -n 1 | awk -F' ' '{print $2}' | xargs kill
 ```

-## Distributed processing using multiple machines within a SLURM scheduler job
+# 5.5.
+Distributed processing using multiple machines within a SLURM scheduler job

 To run within a SLURM job we can use `dask-ssh` or a combination of `dask-scheduler` and `dask-worker`..